Jeremiahsvaren/Projects-in-Progress/README.md

 * Write an app to keep track of GitHub commits
 * Write a program to impress my job placment director
 * Use Edmunds API to alert someone when their car value has reached a value they set.
-* Create a web basaed side scrolling game
+* Create a web based side scrolling game

 ***